Rosy0912/Rosy0912.github.io/_pages/about.md

 # 🧑‍🎓 About Me

 I graduated in 2024 with a Bachelor’s degree in Artificial Intelligence from Chien-Shiung Wu College, Southeast University (SEU, 985 & 211).
 Afterwards, I was admitted without examination to the Master’s program at Beijing Electronic Science and Technology Institute (BESTI), where I initially considered a civil service career after encountering some early research setbacks.

-However, I am fortunate to be advised by [Dr. Xiaojun Jia](http://jiaxiaojunqaq.github.io/), a postdoctoral researcher at Nanyang Technological University, and to collaborate with [Weixin Wang](https://weixinwilliamwang.github.io/), [Haoxuan Ma](https://hunter-wrynn.github.io/), and many other friends.
+However, I am fortunate to be advised by [Dr. Xiaojun Jia](http://jiaxiaojunqaq.github.io/), a postdoctoral researcher at Nanyang Technological University, and to collaborate with [Weixin Wang](https://weixinwilliamwang.github.io/), [Haoxuan Ma](https://hunter-wrynn.github.io/), and many other brilliant peers.
+With Dr. Jia’s kind encouragement and recommendation, I had the privilege of completing a one-year research internship at Alibaba Security, where I was mentored by [Dr. Ranjie Duan](https://scholar.google.com/citations?hl=en&user=7-OKixwAAAAJ&view_op=list_works&sortby=pubdate).

-Following a one-year internship at Alibaba Security under the mentorship of [Dr. Ranjie Duan](https://scholar.google.com/citations?hl=en&user=7-OKixwAAAAJ&view_op=list_works&sortby=pubdate), where I have the privilege of working alongside colleagues whose guidance and collaboration have broadened my perspective and deepened my commitment to research, I am currently an AI Governance Research Intern at TeleAI mentored by [Tianle Zhang](https://tianlezhang.com/), while also conducting research under the guidance of [Prof. Xingjun Ma](http://xingjunma.com/) at Fudan University.
-These ongoing experiences continually inspire me and reinforce my determination to pursue a Ph.D. in trustworthy AI.
+Building on this experience, I am honored to have been selected for the **2026 Tencent Rhino-Bird Research Elite Program**.
+In this joint academic-industry initiative, I am currently engaged in a one-year research project co-mentored by [Jolin Xia](https://scholar.google.com/citations?user=6j3IU4AAAAAJ&hl=zh-CN) from Tencent and [Prof. Xingjun Ma](http://xingjunma.com/) at Fudan University.
+These diverse and enriching collaborations have consistently broadened my research horizons and deepened my commitment to pursuing a Ph.D. in trustworthy AI.